NOT ALWAYS A SIMPLE ASK

 Just as I reframed my previously negative spin from boasting to recognising achievements as a sign of being a strong woman, there are probably things that you feel about yourselves that would benefit from a similar tweak.
 Those messages that have stuck with us – messages that we either gave to ourselves or received from others.
 Those others may be parents, siblings, friends.
 Sadly they can frequently have been forced upon us by those who felt themselves to be in a position of power over us – bullies, gaslighters, abusers who certainly did not have our best interests at heart.
 Yet, many years later, we retain those messages and they frequently continue to define the person that we are today.
 By doing this, we may also be omitting positive progress, actions, achievements so giving that self-definition an erroneous negative skew.
 Time to reframe to include those positives.

-Mary Halton in a January Ted Ideas article includes the thoughts of John Sharp, professor at Harvard Medical School and author of ‘The Insight Cure: Change Your Story, Transform Your Life’.
-He says, “Some emotionally difficult scenes are way over-included — just think of all the things you can’t let go of — and other scenes are deleted, such as times when things did go well.
+As John Sharp, professor at Harvard Medical School and author of ‘The Insight Cure: Change Your Story, Transform Your Life’. says, “Some emotionally difficult scenes are way over-included — just think of all the things you can’t let go of — and other scenes are deleted, such as times when things did go well.
 The worst part about the false truth … is that it becomes our self-fulfilling prophecy, the basis of what we expect from ourselves in the future.”

 Sharp suggests five ways of carrying out this re-vamp and I have used my own self-editing as an example of each suggestion.